Table of content

 - Google Site Kit - You can manually integrate Google tools into TYPO3.

-Use these tools to monitor and improve the search performance of your TYPO3 website, including meta description analysis.
+Use these tools to monitor and improve the search results of your TYPO3 website.
+For example, you can use them to analyze and optimize the meta description.

 - Google Search Console- Shows keyword rankings, index status and page performance in Google.